 Although ART coverage has increased substantially in low- and middle-income countries, treatment discontinuation continues to undermine the gains achieved in epidemic control and is now recognised as one of the main barriers to achieving the global 95–95–95 targets (MISAU, 2023, 2025).
 Research further indicates that the determinants of treatment interruption vary considerably across contexts, underscoring the need for locally generated evidence to guide effective interventions (Comissar, 2015).
 The absence of context-specific data limits the implementation of differentiated service delivery strategies, which are currently recommended as a key approach to improving retention and adherence to ART(WHO, 2021).

 Therefore, studies conducted at the level of individual health facilities are essential to identify context-specific barriers, optimise patient-centred models of care, and improve both clinical and programmatic outcomes (Finci et al., 2020; Izaidino Muchanga, 2019; Makhado & Mongale, 2019).
-The present study aims to analyse the multifactorial determinants associated with antiretroviral therapy discontinuation among patients receiving follow-up care at Patrice Lumumba Health Centre.
-This study is expected to generate context-specific evidence on the individual, clinical, and structural factors influencing treatment continuity, contributing to a better understanding of local barriers to retention in care.
-By identifying patterns of therapeutic discontinuation within this health facility, the findings may inform targeted adherence strategies, support improvements in service quality, and strengthen programmatic decision-making for HIV control at both local and national levels.
+The present study aims to analysed the determinants of antiretroviral therapy discontinuation among patients receiving follow-up care at Patrice Lumumba Health Centre.
+This study generated local evidence on the individual, clinical, and structural factors contributing to treatment discontinuationleading to a better understanding of local barriers to retention in care.
+Ultimately, the findings may inform targeted adherence strategies, support improvements in service quality, and strengthen programmatic decision-making for HIV control at both local and national levels.

 MATERIAL AND METHODS